nitram509/odoo-mcp-improved/README.md

 ## 🔍 Overview

-Odoo MCP Improved is a comprehensive implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for Odoo ERP systems.
+Odoo Superior MCP is a comprehensive implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for Odoo ERP systems.
 It provides a bridge between large language models like Claude and your Odoo instance, enabling AI assistants to interact directly with your business data and processes.

 This extended version enhances the original MCP-Odoo implementation with advanced tools and resources for sales, purchases, inventory management, and accounting, making it a powerful solution for AI-assisted business operations.